petkaantonov/bluebird/README.md

 ### Note

 Promises in Node.js 10 are significantly faster than before.
 Bluebird still includes a lot of features like cancellation, iteration methods and warnings that native promises don't.
-If you are using Bluebird for performance rathe than for those - please consider giving native promises a shot and running the benchmarks yourself.
+If you are using Bluebird for performance rather than for those - please consider giving native promises a shot and running the benchmarks yourself.

 # Questions and issues